 3. We talked about our trip a lot and showed her lots of pictures.
 Although usually it feels good to be home after a trip, sometimes you can be left feeling out of sorts and wonder if the trip really happened at all.
 Imagine how a baby or toddler feels when they are just beginning to process how everything works.
 Add that to no longer sharing a sleeping space or bed and it’s bound to leave them feeling wrangy.
 Showing our daughter lots of pictures of our travels with her, and now Bub as well, keeps our journey fresh in their heads and the fond memories will hopefully last a little longer.

 Usually the travel days on either side of your trip are enough to tire everyone out to give you a head start on either developing your “travel routine” or reverting back to your home one.
 If you’re coping with jet lag, you’ve got that extra added bonus of dealing with time changes.
-But never once have we regretted going anywhere for the sake of a few days or weeks of disruption, and the beautiful memories and pictures will last us a lifetime.
+Remember, baby sleep problems after travel are temporary.
+And never once have we regretted going anywhere for the sake of a few days or weeks of disruption, and the beautiful memories and pictures will last us a lifetime.